decki-id/decki-id/README.md

 ## Passion

-I am passionate about everything that has to do with ten-finger typing.
+I'm passionate about everything that has to do with ten-finger typing.
 Because God, I love ten-finger typing!
 I love it to the point where I want to type a whole text instead of copy-paste it.
 But of course, I can only do that when there is no urgency, like a deadline or something.

 What I like about ten-finger typing is not the speed, but the use of all ten fingers, including the little fingers.
 Even though I can do ten-finger typing, my typing speed is average.
 I don't care about the typing speed.
 I always feel infuriated when I see someone do ten-finger typing, but they don't use the little fingers.